 The moment you interrupt the thought, you have weakened the tendency behind the thought.
 Tendency, you cannot see, but thought, you can.
 So work on the thought.
 By working on the thought, you are indirectly working on the tendency.

 And if you can work on your thought long enough and consistently enough, you will find that your tendency has weakened down a lot.

-For example, when you were answering the last question some scenes from a very popular movie started flashing up, and kept on flashing.
+For example, when you were answering the last question, some scenes from a very popular movie started flashing up, and they kept on flashing.
 How to tackle such situations?

 Man is forever acting.

 What does it mean then to destroy action, as the Upanishad says?

 It means to do something else.

 Go, get busy with something more fruitful, more sane.